 They have one of the most diverse lists of credit offerings among online payday lenders, including payday loans, installment loans, and lines of credit.
 Their flexible options allow borrowers to get whatever they need, though it’s for a steep price.

-Their loans are available online in 22 states, and their rates are generally in keeping with the averages in each of them.
+Their loans are available online in 22 states, and their rates generally keep within the averages in each of them.

 - A flexible and diverse list of loan structures and sizes